The BEST Garlic Bread You’ll Ever Have!

 Ingredients for homemade garlic bread:

-- Bread: You can use a few different kinds here.
+• Bread: You can use a few different kinds here.
 I really like using a Rustic Italian Loaf for this recipe.
-However french bread will also work.
+However french bread from the grocery store will also work.
 Just be sure to use a 16-ounce loaf (or two 8 ounce baguettes) for this amount of garlic butter.

-- Garlic: You’ll need a few fresh garlic cloves for this recipe – please, none of the stuff that comes pre-minced in a jar!
+• Garlic: You’ll need a few fresh garlic cloves for this recipe – please, none of the stuff that comes pre-minced in a jar!
 Real garlic bread deserves a bit of freshly minced garlic.
-You can also run the clove through a garlic press if you’d like but I find fresh minced garlic yields the best results.
+You can also run the clove through a garlic press if you’d like but I find fresh mince garlic yields the best results.

-- Seasonings: You’ll need regular kosher salt and garlic powder.
+• Seasonings: You’ll need regular kosher salt and garlic powder.
 We’re doubling up on the garlic and using both fresh garlic and garlic powder to give it the most garlicky flavor!
-You can also add a pinch of red pepper flakes if you like a little heat.
+You can also add a pinch of red pepper flakes, oregano, or basil if you like a little heat.
 I’m a purist and usually don’t.

-How to make the best garlic bread at home:
+Instructions for how to make the best garlic bread:

-- Bake and serve.
-Bake the garlic bread for 11-15 minutes or until it’s golden around the edges and the butter melts completely.
+3. Bake and serve.
+Bake the garlic bread in the ballpark of 11-15 minutes.
+The total time will depend on how long it takes to get golden around the edges and the butter melts completely.
 I don’t like the center to have too much color, so for me, 13 minutes is the sweet spot.
 Keep in mind that the type of bread that you use will also play a role in how long it takes to bake the bread.
 I find that french bread browns a lot faster than a rustic Italian loaf.
-When the bread is golden, remove it from the oven and cut it into slices.
+When the bread is golden, remove it from the oven and cut it into slices with a serrated knife.
 It’s seriously the perfect side dish to any meal!

 FAQs about homemade garlic bread: